SV Austria Salzburg: Supporters

 The club has hard-core fans from the pre-2005 era.
 The nationwide Austrian union of SV Austria Salzburg supporters is the violet and white campaign (Initiative violett-weiß).

 In the 2014–15 season the club averaged 1,300 tickets per game, the second best IN third tier Regionalliga (behind First Vienna) and the 17th in all Austrian football leagues.

 Rivalries

-Since the club's rebrannding there has been animosity towards Red Bull Salzburg.
+Since the club's rebranding, there has been animosity towards Red Bull Salzburg.
 The original supporters of the club consider Red Bull Salzburg as a franchise.
 It is a similar feeling and situation between AFC Wimbledon and MK Dons.

 On 27 September 2023, SV Austria Salzburg took on Red Bull Salzburg in the Austrian Cup.
 It was the first time the two clubs met.
 However, many SV Austria Salzburg fans refused to even call it a derby.

 The match took place at Stadium Sportzentrum in front of 4,000 spectators, but Austria lost 0–4 to the guests.